wildwinter/storylet-framework/README.md

     [
         {"id":"myStory1",
             "content":{"title":"Storylet 1"},
-            "updateOnDrawn":{"played_funky_storylet":true}  // Set this var when this storylet is played },
+            "updateOnPlayed":{"played_funky_storylet":true}  // Set this var when this storylet is played },
         {"id":"myStory2",
             "condition":"!played_funky_storylet", // Only make this storylet available when funky storylet hasn't played!